dftbplus/dftbplus/INSTALL.rst

 library, the C-include file and the Fortran module files, which are necessary for linking DFTB+ with C and Fortran programs.

+The binding for the `ASI <https://gitlab.com/pvst/asi/>`_ API for data extraction/provision are also supported.

 DFTB+ CMake library options
 ---------------------------